pallets/flask/docs/patterns/lazyloading.rst

 ------------

 So far we only split up the views and the routing, but the module is still loaded upfront.
-The trick to actually load the view function as needed.
+The trick is to actually load the view function as needed.
 This can be accomplished with a helper class that behaves just like a function but internally imports the real function on first use::